Central Cee: 2020–2023: Wild West, 23, and Split Decision

-2021–present: 23 and No More Leaks

-In September 2021, the single "Obsessed with You" reached number 4 on the UK Singles Chart, which would become the lead single from his second mixtape, 23, announced in November 2021.
+In September 2021, the single "Obsessed with You" reached number 4 on the UK Singles Chart, and would become the lead single to his second mixtape, 23, announced in November 2021.
 Central Cee's Daily Duppy was released on Christmas of 2021.
-The second and third singles from the mixtape, "Retail Therapy" and "Cold Shoulder", were released on 6 January and 27 January 2022.
+The second and third singles from the mixtape, "Retail Therapy" and "Cold Shoulder", were released on 6 and 27 January 2022.
 On 25 February 2022, 23 was released and became his first number one on the UK Albums Chart.

-Following previews at concerts and on social media, his single “Doja” released on 21 July 2022 alongside a music video directed by Cole Bennett.
+Following previews at concerts and on social media, his single "Doja" released on 21 July 2022 alongside a music video directed by Cole Bennett.
 It became his highest charting song of his career, debuting at number 2 on the UK Singles Chart.
 The song also reached number 12 on the US Bubbling Under Hot 100 chart.
 On 14 October 2022, Central Cee surprise released his EP No More Leaks, which was supported by the single "One Up" which released the day before.
 On 16 December 2022, he released the single "Let Go", which samples the Passenger single "Let Her Go" and peaked at number six on the UK Singles Chart.
 In 2022, Central Cee became the first UK rapper to achieve 1 billion Spotify streams in a single year.
 On 9 February 2023, he released the single "Me & You".

-Modeling
+On 1 June 2023, Central Cee and Dave released the joint single "Sprinter".
+It was the lead single to their collaborative EP Split Decision, which was surprise-released on 4 June.
+"Sprinter" became Central Cee's first number-one single, and broke the record for the biggest streaming week for a rap song in UK history.
+The single also broke the record for the longest running number-one rap single in the UK.
+In late June, Central Cee appeared on XXL magazine's 2023 Freshman Class.
+Days later, it was announced that he had signed to Columbia Records.
+On 21 July, Central Cee released his "On the Radar Freestyle" with Drake.
+The track debuted at number 80 on the Billboard Hot 100, becoming his first song to reach the chart.

+On 20 October, Central Cee was featured on a song alongside Australian rapper The Kid LAROI and Korean pop star Jungkook called "Too Much".
+On 21 December 2023, Central Cee released the single "Entrapaneur".